Fred Kormis 1897 - 1986

 St John’s Wood

-He lived in Clifton Hill in St Johns Wood.
+In 2006 Angel’s Wings was donated to Queens Park.
 In many of his works the figures seem to be searching for something, or someone, and the arms are as expressive as the faces.
 This maquette for The Lovers was bought at the Fieldborne Galleries, in Queens Grove, St John’s Wood in 1982.